nju-cn-course/nju-network-labs/ipv4-router/lab-4/README.md

 ```

 After a few seconds, you can see the changes on your repository web page, which means you have handed in successfully.

+## Check with GitHub Action

+We set a GitHub Action in your repository to check if your directory structure and file names are correct.
+When you push your directory to the GitHub, it will automatically run the Action.
+If your directory structure is correct, you will see a green tick, else a red cross.
+Make sure it is correct in you final assignment.